Request Assistance

 Support Groups

 Referred to as “circles,” these staff-facilitated groups are offered biweekly at each location, with the goal of members attending once a month.
-The groups cover a variety of topics, including parenting skills and available resources (accompanied by dissemination and discussion).
+The groups cover a variety of topics, including bullying, parenting skills and available resources (accompanied by dissemination and discussion).

 Community Meals